chavi2024/Pizza-Sales-SQL-Power-BI/README.md

 # Pizza-Sales-SQL-Power-BI

 ## We aim to analyze essential metrics in our pizza sales dataset to extract valuable insights.
-Our focus is on computing the following key indicators:
+Our focus is on computing the following key indicators: <br>

 Q1.
-What is the total revenue of all the pizza orders?
+What is the total revenue of all the pizza orders?<br>
 Q2.
-What is the average order value?
+What is the average order value?<br>
 Q3.
-How many pizzas have been sold in total?
+How many pizzas have been sold in total?<br>
 Q4.
-What is the average price of pizza sold per order?
+What is the average price of pizza sold per order?<br>